See Do Experience

 Whanganui is one-of-a-kind.
 Check out these things you can only do and see in Whanganui.

 We are the proud home of the Southern Hemisphere’s only in-ground public elevator.
 The Durie Hill Elevator was built 1919 to help the residents of the hilltop Durie Hill suburb commute into town.
 The view from the top is fantastic – as is the long, 213-metre tunnel you take to reach the elevator (definitely a highlight for photographers).

 Filled with beautiful and intricate Māori carvings and tukutuku weaving a tale of the people and the land of this area, St Paul’s Anglican Memorial Church is one of the most intricately and beautifully decorated churches in Aotearoa.

 St Paul’s Memorial Church site itself dates back to 1842, and several buildings have been constructed on this site over the years.
 See the building and hear the story from local guides steeped in the knowledge of this historic treasure.
-St Paul’s tours cost $10 and can be booked through the New Zealand i-SITE network.
+St Paul’s tours cost $10 and can be booked through the Whanganui i-SITE Visitor Centre.